 The Kennedy Wild Bird Food Guide to the Song Thrush

-The song thrush, part of the thrush bird family, is a popular garden songbird commonly seen in gardens all across the country.
+The Song Thrush is part of the Thrush bird family.
+It is a popular garden songbird commonly seen in gardens all across the country.
 Discover all there is to know about this beautiful songbird in our complete guide, including how to identify a song thrush and what you can feed them.

-A song thrush can often be identified by its dark brown/orange colour, black beak and brown/pink legs.
-Although similar in appearance to the mistle thrush and redwing, the song thrush is actually much smaller than the Mistle Thrush and has smaller, spotted markings along with darker feathers.
+A Song Thrush can often be identified by its dark brown/orange colour, black beak and brown/pink legs.
+Although similar in appearance to the Mistle Thrush and Redwing, they are actually much smaller than the Mistle Thrush and has smaller, spotted markings along with darker feathers.

 It’s difficult to tell the difference between a male and female song thrush due to their almost identical appearance.

-A song thrush singing has a distinctive sound that you will most likely recognise from your garden or local park.
+The song has a distinctive sound that you will most likely recognise from your garden or local park.
 Take a look at the video below to hear its impressive song.

-The song thrush is omnivorous, meaning they eat a range of invertebrates such as earthworms and snails.
+They are omnivorous, meaning they eat a range of invertebrates such as earthworms and snails.
 However, they will also eat soft fruit and berries where available.
-During the winter months, when food is more sparsely available, land snails are very important for the survival of the song thrush.
+During the winter months, when food is sparse, land snails are very important for the survival of the song thrush.

 If you’d like to attract song thrushes into your garden, or perhaps you’re taking part in a little birdwatching, you can grab some of their favourite bird food such as our live mealworms and waxworms.
-A song thrush in your garden might even be spotted on your bird seed feeder, tucking into the likes of sunflower seeds, particularly during the colder months.
+A Song Thrush in your garden might even be spotted under your bird seed feeder, tucking into the likes of sunflower seeds, particularly during the colder months.

-Song thrushes can be spotted in the countryside, woodland, parks and gardens across the UK.
-If an urban or suburban area has trees, it’s likely that you will find song thrushes nesting there, too.
+They can be spotted in the countryside, woodland, parks and gardens across the UK.
+If an urban or suburban area has trees, it’s likely that you will find them nesting there, too.
 They are intelligent birds that will travel wherever there is a food source.

-Don’t forget, you can log any song thrush sightings on our Birdspotter app!
+Don’t forget, you can log any sightings on our Birdspotter app!